AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

   an extension aggregate, or a delta aggregate.
   These are assignment operations but not assignment statements.]

+.. index:: effectively volatile for reading; exclusion of predicates

 3. A Static_Predicate or Dynamic_Predicate shall not apply to a subtype of a type that is effectively volatile for reading.

 .. centered:: **Verification Rules**

+.. index:: termination; of Dynamic_Predicate

 4. A Dynamic_Predicate expression shall always terminate.